 1. Hire the right people

-2. Keep contracts fresh
+2. Negotiate annual contracts

-3. Build stronger relationships with suppliers
+3. Build strong relationships with suppliers

 Another important step in controlling costs is to be diligent about staying on top of your expenses.
 Putting off payments until the last minute or past the scheduled due date will only exacerbate costs in the long run.
 These practices are also likely to damage the relationships you have with your suppliers.